edu-rinaldi/image-classifier-ml/README.md

 # Models
-For this homework I used two CNN inspired by LeNet and AlexNet version.
+For this homework I used two CNN inspired by:
-From testing I can say that LeNet performs better.
+* LeNet
+* AlexNet

+LeNet performs better (check `Report.pdf` for more details)

 # How to use it (Now it's configured for using CUDA)